 We were first established in 1992, following privatisation of the Northern Ireland electricity industry, and our role extended in 1996 to cover gas.
-From April 2007, we also became the economic and customer service regulator for NI's water and sewerage industries.
+From April 2007 we also became the economic and customer service regulator for NI's water and sewerage industries.

-We are a non-ministerial government department.
-Our board currently consists of a chair (Dr Bill Emery) and four other members (Teresa Perchard, Jon Carlton, Alex Wiseman, David De Casseres and Claire Williams), plus the Chief Executive, Jenny Pyper.
-The office currently employs approximately 85 staff.
+We are a non-Ministerial government department.
+Our board currently consists of a chairman (Dr Bill Emery) and five other members (Bill Cargo, Jonathan Carlton, Teresa Perchard, Richard Rodgers and Alex Wiseman), plus the Chief Executive, Jenny Pyper.
+The office currently employs approximately 75 staff.

 The Chief Executive heads our Senior Management Team (SMT).
-The SMT also currently includes the Directors for Retail Markets, Wholesale Markets, Networks and Corporate Affairs.
+The SMT also currently includes the Directors for Retail Markets, Wholesale Markets, Compliance and Network Operations, Finance and Network Assets and Corporate Affairs.
 It meets weekly to review matters of common interest, and provides the collegiate leadership of the office.

-Our Corporate Strategy and annual Forward Work Programme together with further information about organisation, its strategy and our work, may be viewed at www.uregni.gov.uk
+Our Corporate Strategy and annual Forward Work Programme together with further information about our work, may be viewed at www.uregni.gov.uk